This research programme will provide key insights and policy-relevant evidence to support improved learning outcomes for children across the world.

 Alexandra Bridges Denitsa Vidolova Ifeatu Nnodu Jenny Congrave Karin Seyfert Mark Henstridge Nicola Ruddle Ying Yeung Zara Majeed

 While rates of primary school enrolment have risen dramatically over the last few decades, this has not translated into improved learning outcomes at scale.
-DFID is funding the ‘Research on Improving Systems of Education’ (RISE) programme to help address this and better understand the factors that block or support improved learning.
+The ‘Research on Improving Systems of Education’ (RISE) programme helps address this and better understand the factors that block or support improved learning.
 We are working closely with the Blavatnik School of Government at the University of Oxford, to manage and implement the programme.
 Our team will lead the establishment of research teams and oversee project work in up to five countries over six years.
 We are adopting a consultative approach, engaging with a range of stakeholders to better understand the policy environments and education systems in the potential research countries.
 By building relationships with national decision-makers we will help ensure the policy value of results, providing insights into what works and what doesn’t and ultimately, supporting improved education systems on an international scale.

 Primary school enrolment has soared in recent decades: In 1950, an adult in a low-income country received just two years of schooling on average – this increased to over seven years by 2010.
 However, learning outcomes have not improved at anywhere near the same rate.
 Indeed, there’s an international body of evidence suggesting that even after a number of years of schooling, children have not grasped the most basic skills of literacy and numeracy.